byu-cpe/ecen526_website/_pages/overview.md

 There are seven major components to this course:

 - **Paper Reviews**.
 You will be writing short reviews for papers that we read throughout the semester.
-You will summarize the paper and give the paper's strengths and weaknesses.

 - **Homeworks**.
 There are four homeworks that help reinforce the concepts you learn during the lecture.